kuiperzone/Avalonia.Dialogs/README.md

 # MessageBox for Avalonia #

 This is another **MessageBox** for Avalonia.
-It's mainly for my own use, however, it provides a great MessageBox where things are kept pretty simple and, yet, provide a means to internationalise language strings.
+It's mainly for my own use, however it does provide a great but simple MessageBox with a means to internationalise language strings.

 It's simple to use: